akhil-tadiparthi/COVIDCentersAvailabilityProject/README.md

 No third party libraries are needed

 System Requirements:
-Both Mac and PC shoudl be able to run the program as long as they have the mingw or GCC compiler.
+Both Mac and PC should be able to run the program as long as they have the mingw or GCC compiler.

 Team members:
 Akhil Tadiparthi